NetAudioHub

 A single router can't cover a home over 2,500 sq ft without dead zones.
 Mesh Wi-Fi systems solve this by placing multiple nodes throughout the home — they communicate wirelessly (or via Ethernet backhaul) and create a single, seamless network.

-Here are the top mesh Wi-Fi systems for large homes in 2026.
+Here are the top mesh Wi-Fi options for large homes in 2026.

 Buy the Netgear Orbi 960 on Amazon